Can Menopause Cause Skin Rashes? Understanding the Link

 WAVwatch Acoustic Wave Therapy Device CTA Graphic

-5. What self-care tips help with menopausal skin rashes?
+5. What self-care tips help with skin rashes during menopause?

 Using gentle moisturizers, wearing breathable fabrics, and avoiding harsh products can help you comfortably manage menopause and skin changes.